matrix-forge/matrix-forge/README.md

 ![Alt text](/branding/logo1.png "Optional title")

 > **Warning**
-> MatrixForge is still in early developement and may not work properly or have some others issues
+> MatrixForge is still in EARLY developement and may not work properly or have some others issues

 # MatrixForge - Introduction